robmarkcole/yolov5-fastapi/README.md

 Credit: originally a fork of [OurNemanja/YOLOv5-fastapi-celery-redis-rabbitm](https://github.com/OurNemanja/YOLOv5-fastapi-celery-redis-rabbitmq)

 Application to expose Yolov5 model using FastAPI.
-Run the application with `docker-compose up`
+Inferencing requests are submitted to a Celery task queue, and an asynchronous API is available for polling for results.
+This approach is described in detail in the excellent article [Serving ML Models in Production with FastAPI and Celery](https://towardsdatascience.com/deploying-ml-models-in-production-with-fastapi-and-celery-7063e539a5db) by [@jonathanreadshaw](https://github.com/jonathanreadshaw/ServingMLFastCelery)

 - [FastAPI](https://fastapi.tiangolo.com): python framework for building APIs
 - [Celery](https://celeryproject.org): task queue with focus on real-time processing